I’m Not Receiving a Signal From My Microphone, What Do I Do?

 The first thing to check, no matter how obvious it may sound, is to check all connections and ensure that everything is plugged in securely.

 Third, check that your microphone is supplied with any required power.
 Most microphones require some external power.
 We have blog posts describing the common types of external power, phantom power, and plugin power.
 Verify whether your microphone requires one of these external power types.
-If it does, ensure the external power is turned on, or activated, on your input device.
-Mixing boards, audio recorders, and digital cameras all have methods of turning these external power sources on or off.
+If it does, ensure the external power is turned on or activated on your input device.
+Mixing boards, audio recorders, and digital cameras all have ways to turn these external power sources on or off.

 These three items are by far the most common causes of lost microphone signals.
-However, if you are using recording software, settings could also cause the problem.
-Ensure all your recording software settings are correctly set up, including your sample rate, bit depth, and other settings.
+However, if you are using recording software, the settings could also cause the problem.
+Ensure all your recording software settings are correctly configured, including your sample rate, bit depth, and other optionselectronic devices can interfere with your microphone, especially whenTry moving your microphone and cables away from other electronics or turning off other devices in the area to see if this resolves the issue..

 Very Low Signal